Skip to main content

 5. Customize the App Shell

 Specify application appearance as required.
 In this example, the application is made up of one page with a logo and a button.
-Users can click the button generate and export the report.
+Users can click the button to generate and export the report.

 application appearance